Michael Fabricant

-Early life
+Early life and career

-Fabricant was born in Rottingdean, Brighton on 12 June 1950, into a Jewish family, to Helena (née Freed; 1911–2004) and Rabbi Isaac Fabricant (1906–1989), rabbi of the Brighton and Hove Synagogue.
+Michael Louis David Fabricant was born on 12 June 1950 in Rottingdean, Brighton, into a Jewish family, to Helena (née Freed; 1911–2004) and Rabbi Isaac Fabricant (1906–1989), rabbi of the Brighton and Hove Synagogue.

 Fabricant attended Brighton Secondary Technical School and Brighton, Hove and Sussex Grammar School.
 He studied economics at Loughborough University, receiving a Bachelor of Science degree.
-He went on to study at the University of Sussex, where he was awarded a master's degree in operations research in 1974, and undertook doctoral research at the University of Oxford, University of London, and the University of Southern California in economics and econometrics.
-He is a Chartered Engineer, a Fellow of the Institution of Engineering and Technology, and a Fellow of the Royal Society of Arts.
-He was joint managing director of an international broadcasting electronics and Investment group in 1979, remaining there until 1991.
+He went on to study at the University of Sussex, where he was awarded a master's degree in operations research in 1974, and undertook research at the University of Oxford, University of London, and the University of Southern California in economics and econometrics.